 To make the top and bottom layers

-In a medium saucepan, combine the coconut oil and honey and bring to a slow simmer over medium heat.
+- In a medium saucepan, combine the coconut oil and honey (or maple syrup) and bring to a slow simmer over medium heat.

 - Add the rolled oats, shredded coconut and salt, mix well and continue cooking for 2 minutes over medium heat, stirring constantly, then stir in vanilla and kill the heat.